 This volatility can modify your purchasing power and make the existing price of the property higher or lower based on the currency’s movements (which after Brexit can be noticeable).

 Do you have any doubts so far?
-Ask anything to our lawyers here or keep reading for more information:
+Book an appointment with a lawyer or keep reading for more information:

 Do I still have the right to rent out my property?

 You can rent out your property, or keep it empty throughout the whole year and just visit it during specific months of the year.

 You can use your property as you prefer after purchasing it, and Brexit has not affected that.

 Nevertheless, what this process has affected is the taxes you will pay if you rent it out.

 In one of our articles in which we talk about the main tax implications for fiscal residents and non-residents in the Spanish territory we went in-depth into this topic, but here were are going to summarize and provide the main highlights.

 Let’s say you rent your property out in Spain during the year.

 Before, as a European Union citizen, you just had to pay 19% tax on the income your rental generated.